Sample Manager and Factory Soundbank

 Recorder

-Here you can record samples from BAM’s master channel output or from any of your device’s available audio inputs.
-You can also crop the recorded sample by adjusting the start and end knobs (A) or interacting with the waveform area (C) and selecting the crop button (B).
+Here you can record samples from BAM’s master channel output or from any of your device’s available audio input sources.
+You can crop the recorded sample by adjusting the start and end knobs (D) or interacting with the waveform area (C) and selecting the crop button (E).
 When recording from the Master Output, silence will be automatically trimmed from the beginning of the file.
-You can use the recorded sample by dragging and dropping it.
-You may also use the top right icons to add the selected file to the pool (D) and, on iOS, export the file (E).

 Factory Soundbank